 - My Life as a Teenage Robot:

 - Before Jenny was built, Nora Wakeman invented a giant sentient robot named Armagedroid to defend Earth from aliens by absconding with and promptly destroying all alien weaponry.
 It worked, but too well as Armagedroid started destroying absolutely anything that could be possibly be conceived as a weapon until Wakemen tricked him into going to the Earth's core.
 He comes back and terrorizes Jenny, being a sentient weapons system.
 Nora then charges Jenny with the task of getting rid of him by blowing him to pieces.
 Armageddroid still manages to reappear in a later episode anyway—somehow Killgore rebuilt him, all on his own.

 - This happens on a regular basis to Jenny.
 One episode, she disposes of a muck monster by running it into a gelatin plant, and acts surprised when it returns as a gelatin monster in the school cafeteria at the end of the episode.

 - Right at the beginning of "Escape From Cluster Prime," Jenny recklessly stops a flying rocket, but is quickly reminded by Nora that she should have disarmed the warhead as well.
 Obviously, it explodes.

-- Lilo & Stitch: The Series ran on this trope.
+- Lilo & Stitch: The Series used this as its premise.
 The pilot movie, Stitch!
 The Movie, showed that Jumba kept all his illegal genetic experiments dehydrated into balls and carefully locked in a single storage unit.
 By the end, the thing breaks and all the little balls rain all over the island, coming into contact with water and wreaking havoc everywhere.
 The series centers around Lilo and Stitch tracking down every experiment and finding the places each one belonged.

 - Scientific protocols often require that certain materials be discarded in hazardous waste bins for proper disposal with potential fines imposed if they don't.
 Especially for those who work with chemicals or live cultures.